 Another method of segmenting customers is by their source of entry to your site.
 The different routes a shopper takes to your website can highlight different intents.
 If they found your site via Instagram or Pinterest, they are likely at a browsing stage of their shopping journey so direct them to visual and inspiring content.

 Brands that show they understand their audience, recognising their needs and catering their onsite content have a higher chance of creating loyal customers.

 3) Don’t lose your customers at the checkout

-With over 80 percent of shopping carts abandoned before checkout, you’re no doubt missing out on lots sales.
-There are a whole host of reasons why a shopper decides to back out of a purchase including unexpected costs, forced account creation and a lengthy checkout process.
+With over 80 percent of shopping carts abandoned before checkout, you’re no doubt missing out on lots of sales.
+There are a whole host of reasons why a shopper decides to back out of purchase, including unexpected costs, forced account creation and a lengthy checkout process.
 Conducting a UX audit and user testing can help you understand why people are choosing to leave the checkout so you can implement necessary improvements.

 One way of enticing those lost visitors back is by targeting them with an abandoned cart email.
 A personalised email could be created to encourage users to continue with their purchase.
 Features could include:

 - A thought-provoking subject line

 - Personalised product recommendations